anzalmohamed/Quotes/README.md

 ## Known Bugs

-* The application is missing the upvote and downvote options for the quote.
+* The application does not show how much time has passed since the quote was created . it show a count of 0

 ## Contact Information